na-na-hi/renget/archive/how2playba.md

 https://docs.google.com/spreadsheets/d/1_Zjt_OM9XXidY3uYYDK92W9GrR3DN5cQsZ0IJsoEbjY/edit#gid=1082031226
 Read the top right on the first sheet for instruction.

->I want both banner units, what should I do?
+>I want both banner units.
+Any tips?
-If you're planning on both units in a double banner, *don't* claim your spark until after you roll 1 of them or hit 400 rolls.
+*Don't* claim your spark until after you roll 1 of them or hit 400 rolls.

 ## Banner Guide
 Global follows the JP schedule reasonably tight, see [the banner list](https://bluearchive.wiki/wiki/Banner_List) for all the upcoming banners.